hphelion/documentation/compute.network-guide.md

 Setup networking parameters from the command line on Unix, MacOS, or Windows.

-The Unix Command Line Interface is a tool which allows Unix or Mac users to manage their HP Cloud Services from the command line or through automated scripts.
+The Unix Command Line Interface is a tool which allows Unix or Mac users to manage HP Cloud from the command line or through automated scripts.
 You do not need to understand the underlying REST API or XML document format to use the Unix CLI.

 [Click here](https://docs.hpcloud.com/cli/) for more information on using the command line, including: